gep13/gep13/input/blog/upcoming-ddd-events.md

 Title: Upcoming DDD Events
 Published: 15/2/2011
 Tags:
-- DDD
+- ddd
-- DDDSCOT
+- dddscot
-- DDDSW
+- dddsw
-- Events
+- events
 ---

 Hot on the heels of DDD9 in Reading, there are other DDD related events coming up in the near future.